When “Your Quiet” Becomes Their Weakness

 Conclusion

 The hardest part of gray rocking is accepting that some people will never validate your experience.
-They will never see you clearly.
-They will never give you the acknowledgment you deserve.
+They...will... never ... validate you, and that's OK .

 Your silence isn't weakness.
-It's power they're just too blind to see.
+It's a powerful force they're just too blind to see.

 Your peace is worth protecting.
 And you have more tools than you know.